“`

 Cost-Effective

-It does not need a calculated gamble to value the cost benefits that white roofs give on their adoptees.
-By bouncing off or reflecting a big chunk of sunlight, white roofs inevitably cool down buildings more effectively during hot periods, so if you really think about it essentially contributing to lower energy usage toward air conditioning.
+It does not need a calculated gamble to appreciate the cost benefits that white roofs give on their adoptees.
+By bouncing off or reflecting a big chunk of sunlight, white roofs inevitably cool down buildings more effectively during hot periods, so essentially contributing to lower energy usage toward air conditioning.
 Naturally, this contributes to striking energy savings over time, which scales up in larger or commercial buildings.

 Prevention of Roof Damage